XingongLi/fldpln/examples/notebooks/00_build_fldpln_python_environment.md

 ### Create the environment and install packages using a YAML file

-The fldpln pyhton environment has been exported as a YAML configuration file.
+The fldpln python environment has been exported as a YAML configuration file.
 So we can replicate the environment on a different machine using the YAML file.
 In the base environment, navigate to the folder where the .yaml file is saved, and run the following conda or mamba command to create the fldpln env using the file:
 ```
 mamba env create -f fldpln_windows.yaml
 ```